"Creativity is a Decision" Prize - Sixth Annual Competition

 - Within each category, at least one meritorious applicant will be selected to receive a "pre-award" voucher.

-- Graduate Students might apply for an F31 award from NIH;
+- Graduate Students might apply for an F31 award from NIH or NSF grant (unless they negotiate an alternative with the NORC director in advance);

-- Postdoctoral Fellows might apply for an F32 or K award from NIH; and
+- Postdoctoral Fellows might apply for an F32, K award, or R-series grant from NIH; and

-- Faculty and Staff might apply for an R-series award from NIH or a comparable award from NSF.
+- Faculty & Staff might apply for an R-series award from NIH or a comparable award from NSF.

 - Once a grant is submitted, winners can redeem their pre-award voucher for a cash prize.*